glorieazy/study_project/README.md

 - primary_frames_annotated
 - secondary_frames_annotated
 - segmented_frames_annotated
+- frames_annotated_interpolation
+- segmented_frames_annotated_interpolation

 If not, please create them.
 You may also create an additional "media" directory to store your videos.
 As paths are hard-coded at the moment, please make sure you've given the paths of your content correctly and that the directories above are in the project directory.
+Please also make sure, that the video1 and video2 are named correctly.

 If all packages are installed successfully running main.py should initiate a demo and yield example outcomes.